Prurigo Nodularis Causes and Symptoms

 Skin Biopsy

-In some cases, a skin biopsy may be performed to rule out other skin conditions and confirm the diagnosis of PN.
+A skin biopsy is sometimes conducted to eliminate other skin diseases and to confirm a diagnosis of PN.

 Treatment Options for Prurigo Nodularis